Antipater the Idumaean: Background

-At the Hasmonean court
+The end of the Hasmonean dynasty

-Antipater laid the foundation for Herod's ascension to the throne of Judea partly through his activities in the court of the Hasmoneans, the heirs of the Maccabees, who were the hereditary leaders of the Jews, and partly by currying favor with the Romans, who were growing more involved and dominant over the region at this time.
+Antipater laid the foundation for Herod's ascension to the throne of Judea partly through his activities in the court of the Hasmoneans, the heirs of the Maccabees, who were the hereditary leaders of the Jews, and partly by currying favor with the Romans who were growing more involved and dominant over the region at this time.

-Soon after Hyrcanus succeeded his widowed mother as ruler and took the office of the high priest, he was immediately attacked by his brother and surrendered.
+Soon after Hyrcanus succeeded his widowed mother as ruler and took the office of the high priest, he was attacked by his brother and surrendered.
 Hyrcanus agreed to retire from public life.
 Antipater, who seems to have succeeded his father as governor of Idumæa, had reason to fear that King Aristobulus would not retain him in this position.
 Antipater was known as a seditious and trouble-making man, and he exploited the weak-willed Hyrcanus for the sake of his ambition.
-After Hyrcanus stepped down, Antipater persuaded him to contend against his brother for his rightful position, and even convinced the unsuspecting and reluctant Hyrcanus that his younger brother intended to kill him.
-He arranged for Hyrcanus to come under the protection of the Arabian King Aretas III in Petra.
-Together they attacked Aristobulus in Jerusalem, and there was a great upheaval that drew the attention of the Roman magistrate Pompey assigned to the eastern Mediterranean province.
+After Hyrcanus stepped down, Antipater persuaded him to contend against his brother for his rightful position and even convinced the unsuspecting and reluctant Hyrcanus that his younger brother intended to kill him.
+He arranged for Hyrcanus to come under the protection of King Aretas III in Petra.
+Together they attacked Aristobulus in Jerusalem, and there was a great upheaval that drew the attention of Marcus Aemilius Scaurus, the Roman magistrate Pompey had assigned to the eastern Mediterranean province.

 Although Pompey and his lieutenant Scaurus initially ruled in Aristobulus’ favor when the brothers brought their case forward, on the third intervention Pompey ordered the brothers to wait.
 Aristobulus impatiently provoked a political offense that brought Pompey to appoint Hyrcanus the ethnarch of Judea.
 Hyrcanus proved ineffective as either an administrator, or more importantly, as tax collector.
 Antipater was able to insinuate himself into a position of influence, and soon exercised the authority that ostensibly belonged to Hyrcanus as high priest.
 Antipater recognized Rome's growing dominance in the region and exploited it to his advantage.
 Due to his loyalty to Rome and reliability as a statesman, he was placed in charge of Judea, with responsibilities and privileges that included mediating civil disturbance and tax collecting.